kidposeidon/blog/source/_posts/post4.md

+---
 title: "My Fourth Blog: Why is Cobalt used in batteries?"
+date: April 4, 2018
 ---
 Cobalt's function is to provide the battery with a good cycling ability, because of its tight molecular structure that it has in the cathode.
 Nickel is being more commonly used throughout the world because of a shortage on cobalt.
 The common belief is that the more nickel is used in a cathode,